 Our Customer Scrutiny Panel

-Our CSP is a group of stakeholders that reflect the interests and expectations of our customers.
+Our Customer Scrutiny Panel (CSP) is a group of stakeholders that reflect the interests and expectations of our customers.
+It works in parallel to the Environmental Scrutiny Panel.

 The diverse membership includes customer representative organisations such as CCWater, statutory water and environmental regulators including the Environment Agency, local authorities, businesses and regional environment and countryside groups.
 The panel, including its Chair, is independent of both the Company and Ofwat although it has a close working relationship with both organisations.
 The panel has a key role to act as a champion for our customers and to make sure we understand what they expect from their water company.
 It also plays a role in monitoring our performance on delivering our current commitments and challenging our progress on improvement plans.